ratify-project/ratify/docs/discussion/Cosign Upgrade 2024.md

   name: cosign
   artifactTypes: application/vnd.dev.cosign.artifact.sig.v1+json
   parameters:
-    keyStores:
+    keyManagementSystems:
       - inline-key-build
       - inline-key-test
     keyEnforcement: all
 ```
-- Bob attempts to deploy a pod from the vetted image that has 1 cosign signature, which is signed with key in CertificateStore `inline-key-build`.
+- Bob attempts to deploy a pod from the vetted image that has 1 cosign signature, which is signed with key in KeyManagementSystem `inline-key-build`.
 Pod FAILS verification and blocked.
-- Bob attempts to deploy a pod from the vetted image that has 2 cosign signatures, which is signed with keys in CertificateStore `inline-key-build` & `inline-key-test`.
+- Bob attempts to deploy a pod from the vetted image that has 2 cosign signatures, which is signed with keys in KeyManagementSystem `inline-key-build` & `inline-key-test`.
 Pod passes verification and is created.

 > **NOTE**: Based on Cosign's own verification implementation, there does not seem to be a way to enforce that ALL signatures found are valid.
 This behavior is unchartered as far as we can tell and would require Ratify to determine if we want to support this directly.
 For that reason, the strict ALL signature scenario is not yet included.